-The way opens between two hedge rows.
+The way opens between hedge rows.
 Birds chitter within.
-Entering by a narrow lane, the world blooms into rosy hues.
-A soft breeze through branches carries the delicate scent of cherry blossoms.
-Checkered blankets spread beneath them, well dressed men and women clink glasses.
+One enters by a narrow lane, and the world blooms into rosy hues.
+A soft breeze through branches carries pink petals, fluttering.
+Well dressed men and women, checkered blankets spread beneath them, clink glasses.
 Laughing children roll in lush green grass.
-Tiny birds flit from branch to branch, tree to tree, twittering the news: “Spring, spring!
+Tiny birds flit from branch to branch, tree to tree, twittering the news: “Springtime, springtime!
 Springtime is here!”

 I walked into a cherry orchard at the Parc de Sceaux.
 All the trees were in full bloom, all the people were there to see them, and everyone brought a picnic.

-A Japanese guy set up a camera on a tripod.
-Its lens, as long as my forearm, extended toward pink and white blossoms, dazzling in the sunlight.
+A young man, wearing dark pants and white button-up shirt, set up a camera on a tripod.
+Its lens, as long as my forearm, extended toward hanging blossoms, dazzling in the sunlight.
 The hollow pop of a cork leaving a Champagne bottle turned heads and made a girl giggle.

 “Is there a party?”
-I asked the guy, my American accent coming through the French.
+I asked, my American accent coming through the French.

 “Hanami,” he said with a Japanese accent, “ancient Japanese custom, big spring celebration.”

 We chatted for a few minutes while he lined up a shot with the camera.
 I took a few photos as well and made a note to look up this custom when I got home.
-This is what I’ve found so far:
+This is what I found:

 In eighth-century Japan, neighboring Chinese culture was considered more sophisticated.
 Such was its influence that the Japanese capital, Nara, was modeled after its Chinese counterpart, including numerous plum trees imported from China.
-Plum trees bloom in late February and mark the end of winter.
+In the region, plum trees bloom in late February and mark the end of winter.

-Curious margin note: The popularity of plum and cherry blossoms is measured by the number of mentions each receives throughout history in various writings, such as chronicles, diaries, and poetry, including waka and haiku.
+History measures the popularity of plum and cherry blossoms by the number of mentions each receives in various ancient texts, such as chronicles, diaries, and poetry, including waka and haiku.
 So many mentions for plums in this century versus only this many for cherries.
 The next couple centuries see an increase in cherry mentions and a decrease in plums.
-Vote for your favorite thing in writing!
+Vote for your favorite thing in writing.

-Today, Hanami is as popular as ever in Japan, and the custom has spread around the world.
-In April of each year, some 200 Japanese cherry trees attract members of the local Japanese community and Parisians to two orchards in the Parc de Sceaux, south of Paris.
+Today, hanami is as popular as ever in Japan, and the custom has spread around the world.
+In France, the trees blossom mid-April, when some 200 Japanese cherry trees attract locals and tourists to two orchards in the Parc de Sceaux, south of Paris.